 This is where the largest, and in many ways, most complicated part of the book begins.
 It contains a large number of arguments, charges, accusations, imputations, denials, partly correct theories, philosophies and theology.
 Here we see a ray of faith and hope.
 Everything that is said happens in beautiful poetic language, often using beautiful oriental imagery.
 This is in contrast to the beginning of the book (Job 1-2) and its end (Job 42:7-17).
-Both parts are written as poetry, narration.
+Both parts are written as prose, narration.

 Job’s complaint in this chapter is the beginning of this large section.
 We can divide this chapter into three more or less equal parts:

 2. Job curses that he be kept alive as a baby (verses 11-19);